tunth301201/FcorpBook/README.md

 Please note that the API expects the request body to be in JSON format and follows the RESTful principles for the different CRUD operations.

 ## Illustration
+In this section, I only illustrate the CRUD API for the Book.
+The illustration for Comment will be presented in the Readme.md file of the frontend branch.
 Here are the API test illustrations use Thunder Client of Visual Studio (similar to Postman):

 1. **GET /books**